Triathlon racing is a world of perseverance, tenacity, and an unwavering quest of greatness.

 Age and training volume significantly impact recovery needs.

-Younger triathletes may recover more rapidly than older counterparts, but they may require specific strategies to prevent overtraining.
+Younger triathletes may recover more rapidly than their older counterparts, but they may require specific strategies to prevent overtraining.

 The volume and intensity of training also play a role.